-Tuition for students of the Kanakuk Institute Class of 2019 is $11,750.
+Tuition for students of the Kanakuk Institute Class of 2020 is $12,250 after the scholarship is applied.
 This tuition covers room and board and class fees (including the 12 hours of transfer credit to John Brown University and/or the the transfer credit to Southern and Southeastern Seminaries).
 If a student chooses to pursue the master’s degree with John Brown University or or another partner institution, the additional credit hours needed for degree completion will run at the specific university’s tuition rate.

 The approximate cost per student attending the Kanakuk Institute is around $22,000.
 However, through the generosity of our donors, each student has the opportunity to accept a $10,000 scholarship to attend.
 In exchange for this scholarship, students will be asked to participate in a work/study job three hours per week and weekly dining hall clean-up rotations, as well as occasional campus workdays.